Multirious/zsh-helix-mode/README.md

 - By default, it is `\e[0m\e[5 q\e]12;white\a` which is a string of ANSI escape sequences<br/>
 that basically means "reset, vertical blinking cursor, white".

-This plugin is currently an extension to ZLE.
-It uses ZLE's marking/highlighting feature to implement selection which ZLE also provided some variables for stylign.

-todo

 ### Behavior

 `ZHM_CLIPBOARD_PIPE_CONTENT_TO`